tobiasbalmer/ResponseGrid/README.md

 </div>
 ```

-to produce more space between the columns, or to change the visible position there are push and pulls.
+to produce more space between the columns, or to change the visible position there are `push` and `pull`.

 ```bash
 <div class="row">